Syntax404-coder/Syntax404-coder/README.md

 Hi there!
 I'm a junior Computer Science student passionate about making an impact in the digital world, one project at a time.
 My areas of interest span across Cybersecurity and Artificial Intelligence, where I'm constantly learning and exploring new ways to innovate and create secure, intelligent systems.

-I'm enthusiastic about contributing to open-source projects and collaborating with other developers to solve real-world problems.
-When I'm not coding or diving into tech trends, I enjoy watching movies and indulging in a variety of other interests that inspire my creativity.

-Always eager to learn, grow, and build something meaningful

 ### 📌 Technologies & Tools I Use